Home Cocktails Cocktail Dirty Martini

 Dirty Martini Variations

-Filthy Martini This variation uses more olive brine than a traditional Dirty Martini, resulting in a stronger briny flavor.
-Swap: Increase olive brine from 2 tbsp to 4 tbsp.
+Filthy Martini This variation uses more olive brine, resulting in an even saltier and more savory flavor.
+Swap: Increased olive brine from 2 tbsp to 3 tbsp

 Pairs Well With